Your questions answered

 Where do I go the day of Commencement?

-Arrive at the Events Center approximately 35 - 40 minutes prior to your ceremony and enter through the east entrance (follow the signs and/or see this map for details).
+Arrive at the Events Center approximately 35 - 40 minutes prior to your ceremony and enter through the east entrance (follow the signs).
 Check in with staff at your table and receive your name card.
 Find your school/department flag and line up behind it.

 If you want to sit next to a friend, make sure the friend is directly behind or in front of you in line.
 However, you may not end up sitting next to them if the rows are split up.
 If you are a doctoral student, stand behind your advisor.